openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

 3. Build with the following commands:

-    Before build with the following instructions, please make sure you have sset `OPENVINO_HOME` and `NPU_PLUGIN_HOME` enviroment variables.
+    Before build with the following instructions, please make sure `OPENVINO_HOME` and `NPU_PLUGIN_HOME` enviroment variables have been set.

     <details>
     <summary>Instructions</summary>